-Since the end of the nineties I've been engaged in conversations that would now be labeled as 'coaching'.
+Since the end of the nineties - of the last century, mind you - I've been engaged in conversations that would now be labeled as 'coaching'.
 I've always thoroughly enjoyed those and actually still do so, always because of the results the coachees got from them.
 What I have learned is that there is no single best way to coach.
 There are many valid approaches to coaching and each has its own benefits, depending on the needs of the coachees which will very likely be different in the different phases in their life.

 Coaching = Conversation